Automating quality gates creates reliable checks and balances and speeds up the software delivery process by avoiding manual intervention.

 With the help of the Dynatrace, organizations can proactively catch issues early to improve efficiency and eliminate complications through a shift-left approach to BizDevOps.

-To discover how using quality gates can help your organization meet its BLOs and SLOs, watch the full Perform 2021 session using the local links below.
+To discover how using quality gates can help your organization meet its BLOs and SLOs, watch the full Perform 2021 session below.
 Want to learn more about Keptn?
 See What is keptn, how it works and how to get started.

 Join us for a Dynatrace Performance Clinic, Why Devs Love Dynatrace – Episode 2 – Intelligent Quality Gates on May 20, 2021.